 - Instead of grassy walkways, go for gravel paths so you don’t have to maintain the grass.
 We’ll discuss gravel further.

 - Increase your outdoor living space.
 That’ll mean less grassy area & more area for you to enjoy or host get-togethers.

 - Pick fuss-free plants like lavender, hens-and-chicks, or other perennials; or like we mentioned before, artificial grass!

 Garden and landscaping Ideas – GARDEN EDGING & BORDERS:

 This gives a finishing touch to your garden and makes your garden look organized and neat.
-Depending on your personal preference and budget, you can choose from a variety of materials to edge your garden, like paver stones made from concrete, natural rock, metal, woven willow, brick, flagstone, cedar, landscape timber, bamboo, coco fibre or even plastic.
+Depending on your personal preference and budget, you can choose from a variety of materials to edge your garden, like paver stones made from concrete, natural rock, metal, woven willow, brick, flagstone, cedar, landscape timber, bamboo, coco fiber or even plastic.

 Garden and landscaping Ideas – CLEVER LANDSCAPING